-We performed a qualitative impairment assessment for our Consumer reporting unit during the fourth quarter of 2022.
+During the fourth quarter of 2023, we performed a qualitative impairment assessment for our Consumer reporting unit.
 Our qualitative impairment assessment indicated that it was more likely than not that the fair value of our Consumer reporting unit exceeded its carrying value and, therefore, did not result in an impairment.